isomerpages/moe-canossacatholic/_our-school/Canossian Student Awards.md

-Star Pupil Award is a school-based award given at the end of each term to recognise and affirm individual children who exhibit our school value for the term.
+Star Pupil Award is a school-based award given at the end of each term to recognise and affirm individual students who exhibit our school value for the term.